stolostron/integrity-shield/docs/README_OBSERVER.md

 deployment-constraint       17h   integrityshield.io/verifyResourceIgnored=false,integrityshield.io/verifyResourceViolation=false
 ```
 2. Check verification result on per constraint
 You can see which resources are violated from ManifestIntegrityState.

-For example, you can see that there are four configmaps in sample-ns and sample-cm is not signed.
+In this example, there are four configmaps in sample-ns and sample-cm is not signed.
 The totalViolations field indicates that there is one violation in configmap-constraint.

 ```
 $ kubectl get mis -n integrity-shield-operator-system configmap-constraint -o yaml